Prequelle

 Prequelle is the fourth studio album by the Swedish rock band Ghost.
 It was released on 1 June 2018 and produced by Tom Dalgety.
 The album's first single, "Rats", was released ahead of the album on 13 April, and as of 28 July, had peaked at number one for seven weeks on the Billboard Mainstream Rock Songs chart.
 The second single, "Dance Macabre", later topped the same chart for two weeks as well.
 The album marked the band's strongest selling debut to date, landing at number 3 on the Billboard 200, selling 66,000 copies in its first week, with 61,000 of those being "traditional" album sales.
-The album's themes include medieval times and the Black Death, along with more modern subject matters.
+The album's themes include medieval times and the Black Death, along with more contemporary subject matter.

-"Prequelle" was nominated for the Best Rock Album Grammy Award at the 61st annual awards ceremony and the Swedish Grammis Award in the category of Hard rock/metal.
+"Prequelle" was nominated for the Best Rock Album Grammy Award at the 61st annual awards ceremony and the Swedish Grammis Award in the category of hard rock/metal.

 The album was released with five different versions of the cover art, each with the rider and horse in the foreground placed in a different position.

 Background

 Prequelle is the fourth studio album by Ghost, and the first to be recorded since the band's leader was officially confirmed to be Tobias Forge.
 Produced by Tom Dalgety, recording sessions began in 2017 at Artery Studios in Stockholm, while mixing began at Westlake Studios in West Hollywood in January 2018.

 Forge stated that in contrast to the "very, very lavish, stupid sort of procedure" used to record the previous album Meliora, they "streamlined down a lot of things" for Prequelle.
 Most of the recording was done by only he and Dalgety, thanks in part to Dalgety being able to engineer the album in addition to producing it.
 When they needed a drummer or pianist they simply called in a session musician who left upon completing their part.
 This made the whole process "very relaxed" and "focused."
 However, the two did feel the pressure of living up to the success of the previous album; "I just try to find some sort of middle ground where you acknowledge it but try not to be blinded by it [...] but I was definitely not caving in because of that pressure.
 It was not an angst-filled recording.
 The recording was actually very nice.
 It was good – we felt that what we were doing was good."

 On 31 March 2018, a video titled "Ghost – Chapter One: New Blood" was released on the Ghost YouTube channel as an advertisement for the album and for the new character frontman Forge would play, Cardinal Copia.

-Three singles were released for the album, "Rats" on 13 April 2018 (Nominated for 'Best Rock Song' at the 61st Grammy Awards), and "Dance Macabre" on 18 May 2018, and "Faith".
+Three singles were released for the album, "Rats" on 13 April 2018 (Nominated for 'Best Rock Song' at the 61st Grammy Awards), "Dance Macabre" on 18 May 2018, and "Faith".